ansht3/Ansht3/README.md

 I'm currently working as a Software Engineer Intern at [**Tesla**](https://tesla.com). <!-- Previously, I was at [**Accenture AI**](https://accenture.com), [**NASA**](https://nasa.gov), and [**Johns Hopkins APL**](https://jhuapl.edu). -->

-I am fascinated by large-scale, high-impact products and have worked on industry-leading services in AI/ML, full-stack development, infrastructure, and embedded systems.
+I am fascinated by large-scale, high-impact products and have worked on industry-leading services in machine learning, full-stack development, and embedded systems.

 📫 How to reach me: anshtandon21@gmail.com